 About Leap Street

-Prioritising early exposure to education makes for more confident, happy students – the perfect recipe for learning.
+Prioritising early exposure to education creates confident, motivated learners – the perfect foundation for academic success.

 Meet the founders